• HIGH HOPES (1988, Dir: Mike Leigh)

 Mar 13 2026

-Did you know that one time Jean-Luc Godard got absolutely railed out on cocaine and made a Spider-Man Movie?
+Do you remember that when Jean-Luc Godard took psychedelics and made a Spider-Man Movie?
 We talk about it!

 Check out the show on Letterboxd if you're into that thing.
 Matt is also on there.
 And we got a Bluesky going.